brimdata/super/book/src/command/db.md

 sources vary based on level.

-For example, a list of pools with configuration data can be obtained in the SUP format as follows:
+For example, a list of pools with configuration data can be obtained in the TSUP format as follows:
 ```
 super db -S -c "from :pools"
 ```